learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 ## Getting Started

-You'll find the resulting dataset from our work in the _Obtaining Data_ Lab stored within the file `walmart_data_not_cleaned.csv`.
+You'll find the resulting dataset from your work in the _Obtaining Data_ Lab stored within the file `'Lego_data_merged.csv'`.

 In the cells below:

-* Import pandas and set the standard alias
+* Import `pandas` and set the standard alias.
-* Import numpy and set the standard alias
+* Import `numpy` and set the standard alias.
-* Import matplotlib.pyplot and set the standard alias
+* Import `matplotlib.pyplot` and set the standard alias.
-* Import seaborn and set the alias `sns` (this is the standard alias for seaborn)
+* Import `seaborn` and set the alias `sns` (this is the standard alias for seaborn).
-* Use the ipython magic command to set all matplotlib visualizations to display inline in the notebook
+* Use the ipython magic command to set all matplotlib visualizations to display inline in the notebook.
-* Load the dataset stored in the .csv file into a DataFrame using pandas
+* Load the dataset stored in the `'Lego_data_merged.csv'` file into a DataFrame, `df`.
-* Inspect the head of the DataFrame to ensure everything loaded correctly
+* Inspect the head of the DataFrame to ensure everything loaded correctly.

 ```python